nimbella/docs/docs/deployer-spec.md

         clean: true
 ```

+The `clean` property is ignored if the action is not being deployed (e.g. as the result of an `--include` or `--exclude` flag on the command line).

 #### Local versus remote building (actions)

 When an action has [build steps](building.md), the default behavior is to build in the local file system.
 However, if the build is self-contained (does not depend on artifacts outside the action directory), it is possible to request that the build be done [remotely](building.md#remote-builds), in the runtime container in which the action will run.
 The flag `--remote-build` is used to request this.